Glenn Poshard: Illinois Senate

 In the 1982 Democratic primary, Poshard challenged incumbent State Senator Gene Johns, but lost.
 After Johns' death two years later, local Democratic leaders appointed Poshard to the vacancy.
 Eve Johns, Johns' widow and an unsuccessful candidate for the appointment, opted to run as an independent.
 As no candidate ran in for the Republican nomination in the 1984 primary, local Republican leaders nominated State Representative Robert Winchester.
 In the 1984 general election, Poshard was victorious winning 47,230 votes to Winchester's 39,173 votes and Johns' 5,862 votes.
 In the 1986 general election, Poshard was reelected by a commanding margin against Republican candidate Richard Simmons of Marion.

-Poshard served in the Illinois State Senate from August 1984 to January 1989.
+Poshard served in the Illinois Senate from August 1984 to January 1989.
 Poshard resigned from the Illinois Senate on January 2, 1989 to take his seat in Congress.
 Local Democratic leaders chose State Representative Jim Rea from a field of fourteen applicants.